-This animated musical comedy action flick tells the story of a young woman who disguises herself as a man and goes on to join the army and fight in place of her father who is physically weak.
-It’s a heroic tale of triumph, loyalty, duty and honor and the film is infused with a sense of energy that is intoxicating in its absurd optimism and hopefulness.
-The tone is well maintained throughout and the narrative never tends to drift apart despite the sweeping nature of the story.
-The film won numerous awards and accolades and is now regarded as one of the best animated movies of the last decade.
+This animated musical comedy action flick tells the story of a young woman who disguises herself as a man and goes on to join the army and fight in place of her father, who is physically weak.
+It’s a heroic tale of triumph, loyalty, duty, and honor.
+The film is infused with a sense of energy that is intoxicating in its absurd optimism and hopefulness.
+The tone is well maintained throughout, and the narrative never tends to drift apart despite the sweeping nature of the story.
+The film won numerous awards and accolades and is now regarded as one of the best animated movies of the decade.

 Read More: Best Portuguese Movies of All Time

 7. Mrs. Doubtfire (1993)

 Chris Columbus’ endearing comedy-drama tells the story of a divorced actor who disguises himself as an old woman and begins to work as a housekeeper in order to interact with his children.
 Robin Williams stars in the lead role, and his comic charisma drives the film ahead, albeit the film’s inherent sentimentality tends to overshadow the brilliance of his performance in parts.
 It’s a lovely drama that takes a simple yet hopeful look at the themes of separation, divorce, and the kind of impact it has on the family and children.
 Its tackling of the subject isn’t remarkably smart, but its inherent optimism makes for a thoroughly satisfying experience.